Use this guide to help you craft the perfect resume and finally land your dream job.

 Back in the day, including a mailing address on your resume was a given.
 After all, you were actually mailing your resume.
 Today, listing your physical mailing address isn't necessary.
 In fact, because identity theft has become so rampant, many experts suggest simply listing your city, state, and ZIP code.
 Employers won't actually need your address until the final stages of a job offer.

 Listing your city and state is important for employers filling location-dependent positions.
 Additionally, some companies only hire locally to avoid relocation expenses so if you live in Tampa, Florida, but apply to a job in Charlotte, North Carolina, an employer might automatically toss your resume.
 However, if you have plans to relocate, you can write, “Relocating to Charlotte, North Carolina, in August 2020.”
-If you're seeking a remote job, you can write “Remote” or “Location independent” next to your city and state, as well.
+If you're seeking and writing a resume for a remote job, you can write “Remote” or “Location independent” next to your city and state, as well.

 Phone number and email address